 A chosen natural internal benchmark for Chief Officer pay is the percentage rise in firefighters pay.
 This is the standard for the majority of staff within the Service and has been deemed affordable and proportionate by the National Joint Council (NJC) for Local Authority Fire and Rescue Services.
 It has previously been agreed that the Chief Fire Officer's pay with the established linkages for other Executive Board members should rise by the same amount as firefighters when they receive their annual award.
-The linkage was agreed to last for five years and is due for review in

-2018.
-It is proposed to continue the current arrangement, until an ongoing mechanism is established.
+The linkage was originally agreed to last for five years and when reviewed in 2018, it was determined to continue the current arrangement, until it was determined a different mechanism was necessary.